WebOfTrustInfo/verifiable-news/sketchpad.md

 [https://w3c.github.io/vc-data-model/#expiration](https://w3c.github.io/vc-data-model/#expiration)

 It is important to distinguish _issuance layer intervals_ from _content layer intervals_.
 Issuance layer intervals are the intervals of time that digitally-signed resources are valid or exist.
-It may be the case that a resource is only available at a URL while valid, before it expires.
+It may be the case that a resource is only available at a URI while valid, before it expires.
 Content layer intervals are the intervals of time that content is asserted.

 Issuance layer fields are `issued` and `expires`.
-In the [verifiable claims model](https://w3c.github.io/vc-data-model/), these are defined as duration of the validity of the claims of a credential and of the credential.
+In the [verifiable claims data model](https://w3c.github.io/vc-data-model/), these are defined as duration of the validity of the claims of a credential and of the credential.

 Content layer fields are `contentIssued` and `contentExpires`. `contentIssued` indicates the start of an assertion of content and, if omitted, has a default value of the value of `issued`. `contentExpires` indicates the end of an assertion and, if omitted, the assertion is intended while the resource and any superseding resources which contain the statement are valid or exist.